Pedestrian Attribute Recognition: A Survey: Benchmarks

-The above evaluation criterions treats each attribute independently and ignores the inter-attribute correlation which exists naturally in multi-attribute recognition problem.
-Li at al.\cite{li2016richly} call the above solution as $\mathit{label}$-$\mathit{based}$ evaluation criterions and propose using the $\mathit{example}$-$\mathit{based}$ evaluation criterions inspired by a fact that example-based evaluation captures better the consistence of prediction on a given pedestrian image\cite{zhang2014review}.
-The $\mathit{example}$-$\mathit{based}$ evaluation criteria which widely used include four metrics: accuracy, precision, recall rate and F1 value, as defined below:
+The above evaluation criteria treat each attribute independently and ignore the inter-attribute correlation which exists naturally in multi-attribute recognition problems.
+Li at al.~\cite{li2016richly} call the above solution as $\mathit{label}$-$\mathit{based}$ evaluation criteria and propose using the $\mathit{example}$-$\mathit{based}$ evaluation criteria inspired by a fact that example-based evaluation captures better the consistency of prediction on a given pedestrian image~\cite{zhang2014review}.
+The $\mathit{example}$-$\mathit{based}$ evaluation criteria which are widely used include four metrics: accuracy, precision, recall rate, and F1 score, as defined below: